truecms/design-system-components/packages/main-nav/README.md

 ## Release History

+* v2.0.0 - 7f941cd: Document stewardship responsibilities under the TrueCMS organisation, lock the Node 22 baseline into the governance docs, and ship bundle parity plus dry-run release safeguards so Drupal 11 users and npm consumers remain supported

 * v1.0.9 - main nav to be collapsible upto MD breakpoint (Fix based on the new grid breakpoints)
 * v1.0.8 - Add aria-expanded to main nav menu button
 * v1.0.7 - Remove --save-dev flag from readme instructions